yubster4525/upb/README.md

 ## Running a trained agent

 To watch the agent play the standard game, use the rollout script:

+Ensure that an MPI implementation and `mpi4py` are installed before running the script.

 ~~~~
 mpirun -np 4 python examples/rollout.py